Leo010530/GP2_Data_Analysis_ICA/README.md

 3. featureCount statistics (matrix): read count matrix and featureCount report
 4. quality of replicate & DEG (R code+DEGs): R code for checking replicate quality and calling DGEs + DGE results
 5. GSEA & GO analysis (R code): R code for enrichment and GO analysis

+The report shows the details of the whole analysis.